 Get Your Rewards

-Since you will be doing this for at least four years, I recommend staying at the same brand hotel each time so you can accrue reward points.
-These points can earn you free nights and breakfasts.
-Also, compare prices online.
-Oddly, you can find various prices for the same hotel on different sites.
-Another idea is to book through a website like Expedia.com or Hotels.com so you can accumulate points there as well.
+You can book directly through the different hotel brands listed below or book through a website like Reservations.com, Expedia, or Hotels.com.so you can accumulate points there as well.
 Perhaps by graduation, your stay will be free, but it is strongly recommended that you try to book that graduation hotel a year in advance.
 (Same goes for football games.)
 Some reservations require a two-night stay and/or allow for 48-hour cancellation, but for high demand weekends, you will generally need to cancel 30 days in advance.
 Be sure to check on this.

 If you are coming in for a football game and want to stay at a hotel that is walking distance to the stadium, some of the options I listed above are possibilities, but there is much more.
 Seriously, the town has almost as many hotel options as students, but more seriously; they fill up very early.